-Other than those companies firmly in Sirius' "New Concept Demand Type" (like the iconic consulting outfits) most of the rest of us should stop kidding ourselves and find better ways to identify existing demand, harvest it and engage with it in an optimal fashion.
+The Jury's in and so's the Verdict.
+Other than those companies firmly in Sirius' "New Concept Demand Type" (like the iconic consulting outfits) most of the rest of us should stop kidding ourselves and find better ways to find existing demand, harvest it and engage with it in an optimal fashion.
 Challenger Selling is generally a failure and trying to adopt it for most of us is an exercise in futility.
-No one will admit this, and everyone will

-Challenger Selling is generally a failure and trying to adopt it for most of us is an exercise in futility. claim they're doing it and it's a righteous solution.
+No one will admit this, and everyone will claim they're doing it and it's a righteous solution.
 This is mostly aspirational smoke, nothing more.
 The only place it exists is when we go back to the Sirius Demand Model in the New Concept area.
 We have no choice but to create demand in that part of the market, but for the rest it remains impractical.

 Early stage buying activity has been happening on the down low for some time now.
 We're all painfully aware that according to Sirius Decisions "67% of the buyers' journey is now done digitally."
-If this is so, why are we advising sellers to engage "before?" (i.e. when buyers gather their own information, independently online).
+If this is so, why are we advising sellers to engage "before buyers have embarked on their journey?
 This seems like strange advice.
-Surely sellers should be preparing better to engage in what would look more like the latter stages of the sales process.
+Surely sellers should be preparing better to engage when buyers are "enroute", in what would look more like the latter stages of the "old" sales process.

-Start to embrace the buyer intent and social listening technology out there, so you can detect, track, and begin to market to emerging demand.
+Start to embrace the buyer intent and social listening technology out there, so you can detect, track, and Begin to market to emerging demand (buyers already on their "journey").
 We've called this "trawling the waters" in the past, knowing that the waters are vast and deep.
 Buyer intent and social listening technology is to selling what sonar was to submarine detection.
 So now, you not only have a bigger boat, but it's crammed full of "detection" technology.